johanvergeer/python-interfaces/README.rst

 Entities
 ########

-I created a `BaseEntity` which only has an `id` property which is immutable once it has a value.
+I created a :code:`BaseEntity` which only has an :code:`id` property which is immutable once it has a value.
-The `id` is supposed to be set on saving the entity.
+The :code:`id` is supposed to be set on saving the entity.

-The Person entity can be found in `people.entities.py`.
+The Person entity can be found in :code:`people.entities.py`.
-As you can see it is a very simple entity with a `name` and a `date_of_birth`.
+As you can see it is a very simple entity with a :code:`name` and a :code:`date_of_birth`.

 Repositories
 ############